 Series C in 2006

-Tarari operates as a fabless semiconductor company.
-It designs and develops deep content inspection, acceleration, and content processor silicon for original equipment manufacturers (OEMs), ODMs, and ISVs in the network device, appliance, and server spaces.
-The company's products help OEMs to accelerate and offload compute-intensive algorithms used in XML/Web services, network security, and digital media environments.
+Tarari is a fabless semiconductor company that specializes in designing and developing deep content inspection and acceleration silicon.
+Its products are intended for original equipment manufacturers (OEMs), original design manufacturers (ODMs), and independent software vendors (ISVs) within the network device, appliance, and server markets.
+By providing advanced content processor solutions, Tarari enables these companies to enhance and offload compute-intensive algorithms, particularly those used in XML/Web services, network security, and digital media applications.

 Hammerhead Systems